racenis/tram-sdk/README.md

 - Keybinding menu
 - Graphics menu

-- Put Renderer into its own Renderer namespace
-- Add a prefix to all header guards
+- Add some sort of a memory pool for Messages and Events
 - ~~Add screen clear color to render~~
-- Add font definitions to Ext::Menu
+- ~~Add font definitions to Ext::Menu~~
-- Add a better way to register entities
-	- Could be a static method 'REGISTER' for each entity type
 - ~~Rewrite MaterialInfo~~
 	- ~~Automatically add .list extension to filename~~
 	- ~~Automatically add /data/ directory prefix to filename~~